Labelling of fish

 This guidance is for England and Wales

-The sale of fish is covered by the Fish Labelling Regulations 2013 and the Fish Labelling (Wales) Regulations 2013 and must be labelled with the true name of the fish, the production method, the catch area, and treatments and additives that must be declared.
+The sale of fish is covered by the Fish Labelling Regulations 2013 and the Fish Labelling (Wales) Regulations 2013.
+It must be labelled with the true name of the fish, the production method, the catch area, and treatments and additives that must be declared.
 There is a list of recognised legal names, which is maintained and updated by the Department for Environment, Food and Rural Affairs (Defra).

 There are additional labelling requirements for fish that has been irradiated, previously frozen, smoked and/or contain any genetically modified material.

-This guidance covers food that is not prepacked; for more information see 'Labelling of non-prepacked foods'.
+This guidance covers food that is not prepacked; for more information, see 'Labelling of non-prepacked foods'.

 There are extra requirements for food that has been put into packaging before being offered for sale; see 'Labelling of prepacked foods: general'.